FOLLOW US

 If you are planning to drive in India, see information on driving abroad.

-If possible, avoid travelling at night and in fog as accidents are common due to low visibility and there is a higher risk of crime at night.
+Avoid travelling at night and in fog as accidents are common due to low visibility and there is a higher risk of crime at night.
 Always travel in a well-maintained vehicle.
-Seatbelts are not common in three-wheel taxis (autos) or in the back seats of taxis.
-Try to use only cars that have seatbelts.

 If you travel by motorbike, wear a helmet and proper footwear.

-Buses are a convenient mode of transport, serving almost every city across India.
-However, they are often driven fast and recklessly.
+Buses are often driven fast and recklessly.
 Accidents are common.

 Air travel

-Tourists flying on charter flights booked through a tour operator can only fly into and out of the country by using the services of the same charter operator.
-Chartered flight passengers are not permitted to fly on inward or outward journeys using a scheduled airline.
+If you arrive on a charter flight booked through a tour operator, you can only fly into and out of the country with the same charter operator.
+Chartered flight passengers are not allowed to fly into or out of the country using a scheduled airline.

 Rail travel

-India has a large passenger train network throughout the country.
-Although train travel in India is generally safe, accidents do occur and have previously resulted in death and serious injury.
+Train travel in India is generally safe, however accidents happen and have previously resulted in death and serious injury.
 There are police or guards on trains and stations if you need help.

 When travelling by train: